vpjaseem/collaboration/Webinars/CUCM_MS_Teams_Integration.md

 # CUCM - MS Teams Integration Webinar (03/Nov/2023 09:00PM IST)
 Unlocking Seamless Communication in the Modern Workplace In today's fast-paced business world, effective communication and collaboration are the cornerstones of success.
 As organizations seek to empower their teams and connect with customers across the globe, the intersection of technologies becomes pivotal.
-That's where this webinar comes in – a deep dive into the integration of two giants in the communication and collaboration space, **Cisco Unified Communications Manager (CUCM)** and **Microsoft Teams**, facilitated by **Cisco CUBE** with **Direct Routing fature**...!
+That's where this webinar comes in – a deep dive into the integration of two giants in the communication and collaboration space, **Cisco Unified Communications Manager (CUCM)** and **Microsoft Teams**, facilitated by **Cisco CUBE** with **Direct Routing feature**...!

 <p align="center" width="100%">
   <img src="https://github.com/vpjaseem/collaboration/assets/67306692/0ab235b3-62ba-4c54-b1ff-8ff9bfbfd655">